Degree Programs

 The Health Care Management and Policy curriculum builds on a liberal arts education and examines how health care markets and policy contribute to the health of individuals and populations.
 The program’s mission is to prepare graduates for careers in health care through a well-designed liberal education and an in-depth understanding of health services and health policy.
 To that end, all students take courses in Health Economics, the Politics of Health Care, Health Promotion and Disease Prevention, Epidemiology, Statistics, and Health Services Research.
 There are opportunities to take electives in other schools within the University, to minor in an area of interest, and to study abroad.

-For students who select a concentration in Health Management, the sequence includes Organizational Theory, Accounting, Budgeting and Fiscal Management, Health Law, Health Information Systems, Marketing, and Strategic Planning.
+For students who select a concentration in Health Management, the sequence includes Organizational Behavior and Development, Accounting, Budgeting and Fiscal Management, Health Information Systems, and a series of management electives that can be taken throughout the program.
 The senior year includes a year-long internship (a year-long honors thesis project may be undertaken in addition to, or in lieu of, an internship, providing student meets criteria) under the preceptorship of an experienced executive.
 The internship provides the student with an opportunity to hone their analytical and leadership skills as they prepare for subsequent professional roles and/or graduate study.

 For students who select a concentration in Health Policy Analysis, the sequence includes Health in a Free Society, US Political Systems, Analytical Methods in Policy Evaluation, and a series of policy electives that can be taken throughout the program.
-During the senior year there is a semester-long internship and accompanying seminar (a year-long honors thesis project may be undertaken in addition to, or in lieu of, an internship, proving student meets criteria) in one of the many health policy organizations and agencies in Washington DC.
+During the senior year there is a semester-long internship and accompanying seminar (a year-long honors thesis project may be undertaken in addition to, or in lieu of, an internship, providing student meets criteria) in one of the many health policy organizations and agencies in Washington DC.

 BS in HCMP Degree Requirements